+1. Formal assessment elements:

-- Formal assessment elements: The formal element mark appears as zero (0%) on the Board Report and is identified with a code NS: Non Submission. - b) The Board will act in accordance with Section 12 of ARPP 6A Provision for Failed Candidates (but see c) below). - c) Where mitigation is accepted, the Programme Board may decide to award the actual uncapped mark or to offer an assessment as if for the first time in accordance with Section 13 of ARPP 6A - Provision for Failed Candidates with Valid Reasons for Poor Performance.
+- a) The formal element mark appears as zero (0%) on the Board Report and is identified with a code NS: Non Submission. - b) Where mitigation is accepted, the Programme Board may decide to award the actual uncapped mark or to offer an assessment as if for the first time in accordance with Standard Assessment Regulations.

-5. Informal sub-element of assessments (coursework only):
+2. Informal sub-element of assessments (coursework only):

 - a) The informal sub-element mark of zero (0%) contributes to the formal element mark which is displayed on the Board Report.
-Non-Submission of a sub-element is not coded against the formal element. - b) There is no requirement for a student to pass each sub-element of assessment so as long as the overall mark for the formal element to which the sub-element relates to is a pass/above pass, no further penalties will apply and the Non-Submission does not contribute to the reassessment allowance unless the formal element requires reassessment in accordance with Section 12 of ARPP 6A - Provision for Failed Candidates (but see c) below). - Where mitigation is accepted for the formal element to which the sub-element belongs, the Programme Board may decide to award the actual uncapped mark or to offer an assessment as if for the first time in accordance with Section 13 of ARPP 6A - Provision for Failed Candidates with Valid Reasons for Poor Performance.
+Non-Submission of a sub-element is not coded against the formal element. - b) There is no requirement for a student to pass each sub-element of assessment so as long as the overall mark for the formal element to which the sub-element relates to is a pass/above pass, no further penalties will apply and the Non-Submission does not contribute to the reassessment allowance unless the formal element requires reassessment in accordance with Standard Assessment Regulations.

+c) Where mitigation is accepted for the formal element to which the sub-element belongs, the Programme Board may decide to award the actual uncapped mark or to offer an assessment as if for the first time in accordance with Standard Assessment Regulations.